tensorflow/community/rfcs/20191127-pip-structure.md

 ## Motivation

 ### Current package structure
 TensorFlow package structure has grown quite complex over time as we started to support multiple versions (1.x and 2.x) and import external sub-packages (such as tensorflow\_estimator and tensorboard).
-This complexity is expected to grow (for e.g. keras will be split out as well).
+This complexity is expected to grow if we split out more components into separate pip packages.

 Sources of complexity: